AllenCellModeling/aicsimageio/README.md

 -   For a single additional supported format (e.g. CZI), specific tag (e.g. `v4.0.0.dev6`): `pip install "aicsimageio[czi] @ git+https://github.com/AllenCellModeling/aicsimageio.git@v4.0.0.dev6"`
 -   For multiple additional supported formats: `pip install aicsimageio[czi,lif]`
 -   For all additional supported formats: `pip install aicsimageio[all]`
+-   Due to the GPL license, Bio-Formats support is not included with the `[all]` extra, and must be installed manually with `pip install aicsimageio bioformats_jar`

 ## Documentation